-Term Meaning Act means the Local Government Act 2020 Candidate means a person: Who has nominated as a candidate for an election under section 256 of the Act.
-Who has: publicly expressed an intention to run as a candidate in the election; and or a person who has formally nominated as a candidate in the election with the Election Manager.
-A candidate is a "known candidate" when a person has actual knowledge of the candidate's identity and that they meet the above definition.
-This includes a current Councillor who has nominated or is considering nominating.
-Certification means the Chief Executive Officer's statement in writing that no electoral matter is contained within any publication produced by Council during the election period.
-Chief Executive Officer (CEO) (a) The person appointed by a Council to be its Chief Executive Officer under section 44 of the Act or any person acting in that position; and/or (b) The Chief Executive Officer's delegate Council means Strathbogie Shire Council Council Branding means branding and logos related to the: Euroa Community Cinema Euroa Visitor Information Centre (The Hub) Nagambie Visitor Information Centre Evolve Youth Committee Active Evolution youth activity Audit and Risk Committee Council Resources means Council: Staff, contractors, and registered Council volunteers owned property or property managed by Council on behalf of a third party equipment stationery finances.
-Electioneering means any action, statement and/or publication that contains material directly related to, or likely to influence, a Councillors re-election or a candidate's election.
-Election Material means an advertisement, handbill, pamphlet or notice that contains electoral matter but does not include an advertisement in a newspaper announcing the holding of a Council or Committee meeting or a notice relating to a prescribed statutory consultation process which must be undertaken under legislation and cannot be delayed until after the election (e.g. notice of a planning permit application or the publication of the Annual Report).
-Electoral Matter means any matter which is intended or likely to affect voting in an election but does not include any electoral material produced by, or on behalf of, the Returning Officer for the purposes of conducting an election.
-Electoral matter is to be interpreted as being intended or likely to affect voting in an election if it contains an express or implicit reference to or comment on: the election, or a candidate in the election, or an issue submitted to, or otherwise before, the voters in an election.
-Electoral matter includes material which: Publicises the strengths or weaknesses of a candidate Advocates the policies of the Council or of a candidate Responds to claims made by a candidate Publicises the achievements of the elected Council Election Period means the period that starts at the time that nominations close on nomination day, and ends at 6 pm on election day For the 2024 Local Government election, the election period commences on: 24 September 2024 and ends at 6 pm on election day, 26 October 2024 Inappropriate Decision means any decision that: could affect voting in an election could reasonably be made after the election.
-Municipal Election means any general election or by-election.
-Nomination Day means the last day on which nominations to be a candidate at a Council election may be received in accordance with the Act and the regulations.
+Term Meaning Act means the Local Government Act 2020

+Candidate means a person who: has nominated as a candidate for an election under section 256 of the Act; or has: publicly expressed an intention to be a candidate in the election; or formally nominated as a candidate in the election with the Election Manager.
+Chief Executive Officer (CEO) includes an Acting Chief Executive Officer.
+Council means Strathbogie Shire Council Council Branding means branding and logos related to Council or the: Euroa Community Cinema Euroa Visitor Information Centre (The Hub) Nagambie Visitor Information Centre Evolve Youth Committee; or Active Evolution youth activity.
+Council Resources staff, contractors and registered Council volunteers owned property, or property managed or controlled by Council on behalf of a third party equipment stationery; or finances.
+Electioneering means any action, statement and/or publication that contains material directly related to, or likely to influence, a Councilors' reelection or a candidate's election.
+Election Manager means the Victorian Electoral Commission or a person appointed in writing by the Victorian Electoral Commission.
+Electoral Material means an advertisement, handbill, pamphlet or notice that contains electoral matter but does not include an advertisement in a newspaper announcing the holding of a Council or Delegated Committee meeting.
+Electoral Matter means any matter which is intended or likely to affect voting in an election but does not include any electoral material produced by, or on behalf of, the Election Manager for the purposes of conducting an election.
+Electoral matter is to be interpreted as being matter intended or likely to affect voting in an election if it contains an express or implicit reference to or comment on:

+the election, or a candidate in the election, or an issue submitted to, or otherwise before, the voters in an election.
+It includes content which: publicises the strengths or weaknesses of a candidate advocates the policies of the Council or of a candidate responds to claims made by a candidate; or publicises the achievements of the elected Council.
+Publish means publish by any means, including by publication on the Internet Public Consultation means a process that involves an invitation(s) to individuals, groups, organisations or the community generally to comment on an issue, proposed action or proposed policy but excludes any consultation required to be conducted by an Act or Regulation.
+Social Media, websites and other digital platforms means any form of social media account (e.g. Facebook, and Instagram), website, app or other publicly available digital platform where content is directly managed, owned or auspiced by Council, including but not limited to: Council's Facebook, Instagram and LinkedIn accounts Euroa Community Cinema Facebook and Instagram accounts Youth Services accounts What's on in Strathbogie Shire any other auspiced social media site managed by committees appointed by Council Enewsletters and group emails; and Apps (Applications)